blocknetdx/blockchain-configuration-files/README.md

 ### Creating an XBridge File
 In this explanation, Blocknet wallet [v3.9.22](https://github.com/BlocknetDX/BlockDX/releases/tag/v3.9.22) will be used as an example throughout the process of creating an XBridge configuration file.
-The name this file is saved as should be the same as the `ver_id` of the original `manifest.json` version group it was created for.
+The name this file is saved as should be the same as the `ver_id` of the original `manifest` version group it was created for.
 Blocknet example: `"ver_id": "blocknetdx--v3.9.16"` yields `blocknetdx--v3.9.16.conf`;

 Setting                         | Procedure
 --------------------------------|----------------